Bleee411/FMC_Fram-Module_Controler-/README.md

 ### 1. Microcontroller

-First, you must flash the `arduino.cpp` sketch (or a similarly named file from this repository) onto your microcontroller (e.g., Teensy, Arduino) using the Arduino IDE or a similar tool.
+First, you must flash the `arduino.cpp` sketch  onto your microcontroller (e.g., Teensy, Arduino) using the Arduino IDE or a similar tool.

 ### 2. PC Software